 Low and behold her surprise when Jet appeared out of nowhere in one of the southern Earth Kingdom villages she had gone to help alongside Aang and Toph about two years ago.
 He had told them that he had insisted his friends put him out of his misery and kill him, but Smellerbee had vehemently refused and took him to a good healer she had heard about.
 He had been bedridden with excruciating pain for months after Smellerbee and Longshot managed to pull him out of the catacombs, and it was almost a year before he could start walking again.

 "Nice to see ya again, Katara," Jet greeted with a smooth smile, ignoring the rest of the group she was with.
 "You have grown even lovelier these past two years."

 Katara gave him a smile as a small blush reached her cheeks.
 Aang just rolled his eyes since he knew how Jet was with the ladies, but Zuko gritted his teeth and tightened his hold on one of his swords.

-The Freedom Fighter leader had grown taller, but he still had his lean built, dressed in dark pants and a dark-green shirt beneath chest armor.
+The Freedom Fighter leader had grown taller, but he still had his lean build, dressed in dark pants and a dark-green shirt beneath chest armor.
 His messy, dark-brown hair was a bit longer that it now fell to above his eyebrows and shoulders, and he had his usual cocky smirk on his handsome face, a wheat stalk between his lips.
 Behind him was Longshot who looked the same except for a small beard on his chin and Smellerbee who had longer hair that fell above her shoulders.
 A small group of unfamiliar people, possibly more Freedom Fighters, was standing behind them with curious expressions.